 - Reinforcing UK society’s rules and expectations of acceptable/appropriate behaviour/ communication through positive role modelling, information, advice and guidance as appropriate.

-- Sharing information about child protection and good practice with young people and vulnerable adults, parents, staff and volunteers through knowledgeable and positive role modelling and training as appropriate.
+- Sharing information about child protection and good practice with young people and vulnerable adults, parents, trustees, management committee members, staff and volunteers through knowledgeable and positive role modelling and training as appropriate.

-- Following correct procedures when sharing information about concerns with agencies who need to know and involving parents and children appropriately.
+- Following correct procedures when sharing information about concerns with agencies who need to know and involving parents and young people appropriately.

 - Providing effective management for staff and volunteers through supervision, support and open communication.

-Hipp!!Bones C4YSN Ltd recognises that children, young people and vulnerable adults may suffer abuse in different ways:
+Hipp!!Bones recognises that children, young people and vulnerable adults may suffer abuse in different ways:

 Physically: Any purposeful acts of violence causing injury.